ulrala/ulrala.github.io/content/blogs/firstblog/index.md

 ---
-title: "how to write your first blog"
+title: "how to write my first blog"
 date: "2023-10-16"
 summary: ""
 ---